rmariano/itarch/posts/exploring-generators-and-coroutines.rst

 The ``.close()`` method is used to terminate the generator.
 It will raise the ``GeneratorExit`` exception inside the generator.
 If we wish to run some clean up code, this is the exception to handle.
+When handling this exception, the only allowed action is to return a value.

+With these additions, generators have now evolved into coroutines.
+This means our code can now support *concurrent programming*, suspend the execution of tasks, compute non-blocking I/O, and such.

+While this works, handling many coroutines, refactor generators, and organizing the code became a bit cumbersome.
+More work had to be done, if we wanted to keep a Pythonic way of doing concurrent programming.

 More Coroutines
 ---------------
-Now in Python 3, there were more changes added to coroutines, this time with the goal of supporting delegation to sub-generators.
-Two main things changed on generators to make them more useful as coroutines:
+PEP-380 added more changes to coroutines, this time with the goal of supporting delegation to sub-generators.
+Two main things changed in generators to make them more useful as coroutines:

 * Generators can now return values.
 * The ``yield from`` syntax.